RaspberryPiFoundation/python-curriculum/en-GB/lessons/03 Secret Codes/03 Secret Codes.md

                         O    N    M
 ```

 To make a secret letter from a normal one, we need to have a secret key.
-I like the number 3, it's a magic number, so we'll use that.
+For our example let's use the number 3.

 ```
     A + 3 = D       T + 3 = W       Z + 3 = C